The Shark Blog

 for goaltenders.
 This makes a

 split-crease situation somewhat more palatable.
-This makes the goalies in St. Louis a prime
+This makes the goalies in St. Louis or

-target in CBS, whereas they may be overlooked in other formats.
-Halak could be the most valuable player in
+Anaheim a prime target in CBS, whereas they may be overlooked in other

-the league.
-It's still risky to go with
+formats.
+It's still risky to go with a

 Roster Limits